What is laterothoracic exanthem?

 Who gets laterothoracic exanthem?

 Laterothoracic exanthem affects twice as many girls as boys.
-The average age is two, most cases being between one and five years old.
+The average age is two years; most cases are between one and five years of age.

 What is the cause of laterothoracic exanthem?

-From time to time, a specific virus has been associated with laterothoracic exanthem.
-Following observing a case associated with adenovirus reported in 2014, authors speculated that early postzygotic mutation has rendered the skin on one side of the body more reactive to an infective agent.
-Subsequent involvement of the other side of the reflects less reactive skin on that side.
+Following a case associated with adenovirus, the authors speculated that early postzygotic mutation has rendered the skin on one side of the body more reactive to an infective agent.
+Subsequent involvement of the other side of the body may reflect less reactive skin on that side.

 Laterothoracic exanthem starts as tiny raised pink papules, which may be surrounded by a pale halo.
 These become flat and scaly over the next week or two.
 The middle of older patches fades to a dusky grey.
 Occasionally the patches are net-like or in rings.
 Little blisters or blood spots may occur.
 The rash is usually quite itchy.

-The rash lasts for several weeks, but always resolves spontaneously within three months.
+The rash lasts for several weeks, but always resolves without treatment within three months.